-The session can include a discussion about adaptations to life and also an introduction to feeding relationships and the carbon cycle, relating the leaves and creatures of the woodland floor to the trees above.
+The session includes a discussion about adaptations to life and can also include an introduction to feeding relationships and the carbon cycle, relating the leaves and creatures of the woodland floor to the trees above.
 We will be happy to adapt any session to meet your particular area of study.